-- In the context of the Afghanistan pledging conference that took place on 31 March, Commissioner Lenarčič announced a total EU pledge of EUR 113 million (EUR 93 million for Afghanistan and the rest for the region) in new humanitarian funding. - Breakdown per sectors: food assistance (32%), health and nutrition (27%), Education in Emergencies (18%) and protection and mine action (15%), other humanitarian services (8%). - As of 5 September, DG ECHO has deployed a total EUR 114 million, in the region.
-This includes the EUR 113 million humanitarian funding reported above plus EUR 1 million mobilised through the Acute Large Emergency Response Tool (ALERT) following the earthquake that struck the country on 22 June. - In addition, since September 2021 and as of 12 October 2022, 24 Humanitarian Air Bridge flights departed from Europe to Afghanistan carrying approx. 775 tonnes of mainly medical and nutritional goods.
+- As of end of November 2022, DG ECHO has deployed a total EUR 189 million, in the region.
+This includes a recently allocated EUR 75 million in October 2022 and EUR 1 million mobilised through the Acute Large Emergency Response Tool (ALERT) following the earthquake that struck the country on 22 June.
+Almost one third of the funding has been allocated to food assistance. - In addition, since September 2021 and as of 12 October 2022, 24 Humanitarian Air Bridge flights departed from Europe to Afghanistan carrying approx. 775 tonnes of mainly medical and nutritional goods.
 Two additional HABs are in the pipeline to be deployed by 10 December 2022.
 The EU is an important player in Afghanistan, it is one of the very few donors who has maintained a physical presence in the country.
 The DG ECHO field office has never interrupted its activities and continues to carry out monitoring missions across the country.